minexxtechnology/MineSmart/README.md

 After logging in MineSmart app, miners staff are added by clicking on the Miners tab.
 Once in the Miners tab, after clicking on the + button at the top right side of the screen, a form opens up where the miners identification information can be entered including the upload of their ID card, biometrics and mobile money information.

 Miners can also be added through the upload of an Excel or CSV file by clicking on the 'Import' button.
+This can be done through the Mobile phone application.

      2.2 Creating miners' teams